rmorshea/artigraph/docs/usage.md

 ## Data Models

-A `DataModel` is a frozen dataclass that describes the structure of data you want to save.
-Instead of using the `@dataclass` decorator, you subclass `DataModel` and declare the version of your model.
+A [DataModel][artigraph.DataModel] is a frozen dataclass that describes the structure of data you want to save.
+Instead of using the `@dataclass` decorator, you subclass [DataModel][artigraph.DataModel] and declare the version of your model.

 ```python
 from dataclasses import field